stevnw/flashcards/alt/README.md

 This will then geneate {language}_sentences.tsv

-Simply rename this to sentences and it will work on with flashcards.nim.
+Simply rename this to sentences.tsv and it will work on with application.

-I have now added two things;
+I have also added two things;

 Engine and voice variables - both of which are in the config.txt